bfansports/CloudProcessingEngine/_posts/2015-05-05-configure.md

 }
 ```

-Now CPE knows two types of activity workers and where the code is:
+**Cloud Transcode declares two types of activity workers:**

    - ValidateInputAndAsset
    - TranscodeAsset

+Make sure you put the correct path to `ValidateInputAndAssetActivity.php` and `TranscodeAssetActivity.php`.

-We can now create a workflow plan that will use those two activities to transcode files.
+> We can now create a Decider YAML Plan to create a workflow that will use those two activities to transcode files.

-#### Create a Plan
+### Create a Plan

 The decider expects a plan so it can make its decisions.
 A plan describe your workflow.
 It is a YAML file that describes your workflow steps and the activities that will be used to process them.

-We will create a simple plan containing two steps:
+**We will create a simple plan containing two steps:**

    - **Step 1:** Validate and probe an input video
    - **Step 2:** Transcode the input video into a new video

-This plan has been created for you so you can get started.
-Open `plans/ct_plan.yml` and take a look at the plan YAML syntax.
+This plan has been created for you so you can get started quickly.
+In the `decider` folder, open `plans/ct_plan.yml` and take a look at the plan YAML syntax.

-For more information about the syntax and what you can do with your workflow, **head to the Decider documentation here:** http://sportarchive.github.io/CloudProcessingEngine-Decider
+For more information about the syntax and what you can do with your workflows, **head to the Decider documentation here:** http://sportarchive.github.io/CloudProcessingEngine-Decider

 *The input data describing where the input video file is and which output video format we need, will be crafted in JSON and submitted to the workflow as input.
 Then the workflow will pass along this input to our Activity workers.
 The workers will read this input and will perform the transcoding we want.*